seifhateb/OneGPT/README.md

 **Link:** https://chat.openai.com/g/g-X3xNzIkbm-oneautosec

 **OneTelcoSec:** Telecom is a wide and complex field that is making our day-to-day life a breeze.
-But Security was historically neglected in this field for decades, from my own experience, I can tell you that Telco Security Practionners are as rare as unicorns.
+But Security was historically neglected in this field for decades, from my own experience, I can tell you that Telco Security Practitioners are as rare as unicorns.

 That is why I am combining my experience in both fields to fine tune a GPT that will enrich this intersection of two complex areas and produce a methodical and straight forward guidance.